erikdesjardins/global-mediakeys/README.md

 # global-mediakeys

-Chrome extension for controlling Soundcloud, Google Play Music, and YouTube.
+Use global keyboard shortcuts to control Soundcloud, Google Play Music, and YouTube.

 ## Install